jdjnovak/wishr-backend/README.md

-# Awesome Project Build with TypeORM
+# Wishr Backend
+Backend for Wishr built with TypeORM.

 Steps to run this project: